 TRT uses sound stimulation that adds broadband noise at a lower level, known as white noise.
 This is combined with structured counselling, CBT, where patients can learn to manage their tinnitus using various methods supported by science and clinical reports.
 The aim of TRT is to reduce the individual’s negative reactions to the sounds they experience, such as irritation and discomfort.

 White noise is a term used for sounds that mask other naturally occurring sounds in our environment.
 It can help eliminate or at least minimise unwanted sounds and has been shown to be very effective in treating tinnitus.
 It has also been used to improve sleep quality, reduce stress, relieve pain and improve our ability to focus.

 The application of low-level noise cushions the effects of the patient's tinnitus, thereby allowing him or her to experience relief.
 The sound stimulator aims to help the brain perceive that its own tinnitus sounds emanate from the surroundings and are thus a part of natural background noise.

 It is estimated that TRT can help around 70-80 percent of people suffering from tinnitus.
 In Sweden, the use of TRT has not yet become as widespread as in many other countries, but studies have shown that this treatment has helped many people who suffer from tinnitus.

-Whilst TRT has delivered proven and positive results, the treatment method requires the patient to be exposed to sound stimulation and white noise continuously for 6-8 hours per day for a period of 6 to 24 months.
+Whilst TRT has delivered proven and positive results, the treatment method requires the patient to be exposed to sound stimulation and white noise continuously for a period of 6 to 24 months.
 Many patients have reported disturbances and discomfort in the ear canals by the earphones that play this noise.
 The problems are so severe that many are currently electing to discontinue treatment before it has had time to take any effect.